 B: Be merciful.
 God wants us to receive His mercy and let it flow through us to others.
-He wants us to extend love and forgiveness to others just as He does to us director, wrote a diary of about 600 pages recording the revelations she received about God's mercy.
-Even before her death in 1938, the devotion to The Divine Mercy had begun to spread.
+He wants us to extend love and forgiveness to others just as He does to us.

 C: Completely trust in Jesus.
 God wants us to know that the graces of His mercy are dependent upon our trust.
 The more we trust in Jesus, the more we will receive.